Written by Dr.M.D.Mazumdar, MD

 Treatment of Asherman's Syndrome

 The two uterine walls should be held apart as far as possible during the healing process to prevent recurrance of adhesions.
-This is usually done by inserting an intrauterine device (IUCD) like Cu-T or Lippes loop immediately after the adhesions are removed.
+This is usually done by inserting an intrauterine device (IUCD) like Cu-T or Lippes loop or a balloon stent (Foley catheter or Cook stent) containing saline for up to 3 weeks immediately after the adhesions are removed.

 Do you have a gynecological or obstetrical problem?
 Would you like to discuss it in private?
 Consult our online gynecologist Dr.M.D.Mazumdar, MD (O&G), at any time you want and get your reply within 24 hours.We charge a nominal fee of USD 20 ($20) per question through Paypal.com.